Garry Birtles: Manchester United

 Under manager Dave Sexton, Birtles made his debut for Manchester United in a First Division victory over Stoke City at the Victoria Ground on 22 October 1980.
 He made 28 appearances in his first season with the club.

 He scored his first league goal for United in the 1981–82 season, and went on to score 11 times for them that season.

-Coincidentally, his Manchester United spell ended where it began – against Stoke City.
+His Manchester United spell ended where it began – against Stoke City.
 His final appearance for them came on the last day of the season, when they beat the Potters 2–0 at Old Trafford.
 He began the 1982–83 season still with Manchester United, but was not selected for a first team game, and returned to play for Nottingham Forest.

 Return to Forest

-His second spell at Forest included a spell at centre-half.
+His second tenure at Forest included a spell at centre-half.
 However, he still proved himself to be a competent goalscorer, particularly with 15 league goals in the 1983–84 season and 14 in the 1986–87 season, the last of which he was joint top goalscorer alongside midfield star Neil Webb and up-and-coming striker Nigel Clough.
 However, Forest manager Brian Clough allowed Birtles to part from the club on a free transfer in June 1987.